MaximilianoRodriguez01/PASITOS/readme.md

    - Connect the STM32 board via an ST-Link debugger.
    - Select **Run > Debug** or **Run > Run As > STM32 Cortex-M C/C++ Application** to flash the binary.

-5. **Testing**:
-   - Open a serial terminal (e.g., PuTTY, Tera Term) to monitor the retargeted `printf` console output.
-   - Baud rate: **115200**.
-   - Verify the execution times and task switching as per system modeling.

 ---

 ## Special Connection Requirements: